getify/You-Dont-Know-JS/es6 & beyond/ch3.md

 `Bar extends Foo` of course means to link the `[[Prototype]]` of `Bar.prototype` to `Foo.prototype`.
 So, `super` in a method like `gimmeXYZ()` specifically means `Foo.prototype`, whereas `super` means `Foo` when used in the `Bar` constructor.

 **Note:** `super` is not limited to `class` declarations.
 It also works in object literals, in much the same way we're discussing here.
+See "Object `super`" in Chapter 2 for more information.

 #### There Be `super` Dragons